Actindo-AG/Documentation/POS/UserInterface/01e_Returns.md

     POS bill number of the return.
 This field is read-only.

 - *Customer*
-    Customer name of the return.
+    Name of the customer who has returned the items.
 This field is read-only.

 - *Number of items*
     Number of items that are returned.
 This field is read-only.